deulofeu1/ZoteroCSL-PPT-Format/README.md

 To use this CSL file, download it from the repository and add it to your Zotero styles.
 Go to Zotero's settings, select "Export," and set up the Quick Copy format accordingly.
 You can then utilize the shortcut Ctrl+Shift+A to insert citations in the specified format effortlessly.

 # Note
 This CSL file works in conjunction with the Linter for Zotero plugin, which is used to generate journal abbreviations.
-You can access the plugin here: [Linter for Zotero] (https://github.com/northword/zotero-format-metadata).
+You can access the plugin here: [Linter for Zotero](https://github.com/northword/zotero-format-metadata).

 Feel free to contribute to this project or suggest improvements!